 When you can’t speak or send a text message to anyone for 10 days (the use of electronic devices is not permitted and you can’t even read a book), you realise just how wild the mind is.

-So long as we engage in conversation with someone else, we tend to follow a more or less logical path; but when the dialogue is only in our mind, it branches out all over the place with no logical sequence whatsoever.
-The so-called ‘drunken monkey’.
+So long as we engage in conversation with someone else, we tend to follow a more or less logical path; but when the dialogue is only in our mind, it branches out all over the place with no logical sequence whatsoever — the so-called ‘drunken monkey’.

 Another striking feature of the relentless mind chatter is that it’s very self-centred.
 During the first couple of days of the retreat, I was ashamed with myself at how self-obsessed my thoughts had been.
-But at the end of the second day, in one of the video lectures that are shown in the evenings, the witty late teacher, S.N.
+But at the end of day 2, in one of the video lectures that are shown in the evenings, the witty late teacher, S.N.
 Goenka, points out that this is the very nature of the mind; it’s just how it works.
 I finally understood what the concept of the mind and the ego being one and the same really meant—and I felt a big relief that it wasn’t just me!